adamtmorgan/NvStache/README.md

 - Comment line toggle - `gcc` in normal mode. `gc` in visual mode.

 - Uses default [flash.nvim](https://github.com/folke/flash.nvim) bindings for quick navigation in view.

+- Sessions
+  - If a session is saved, it will automatically save current state on Neovim close.
+  - Saved sessions are tied to CWD.
+If a directory is opened and has a saved session, that session will load in automatically.
+  - Save session - `<C-s>s`
+  - Find session - `<C-s>f`
+  - Load session - `<C-s>r`
+  - Delete session - `<C-s>d` (when hovering in Find Session window)

 ## A Note on Workflow